jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

  - `Sheet.update` calls `BusWire.update`
  - `BusWire.update` calls `Symbol.update`
  - I think Sheet should be able to access `Symbol.update` directly without going through BusWire, but this needs some extra thought to prevent conflicts.
- - *For now* let's assume that Sheet has to access Symbol through BusWire, this is something that is very easy to change afterwards.
+ - *For now* let's assume that Sheet has to access Symbol through BusWire, this is something that is very easy to change afterwards. **IMPORTANT QUESTION FOR TC**

 ## Messages
 To BusWire:
-`AddConnection of wireInfo`
+`AddConnection of wireInfo` (see end for description)
  - Maybe BusWire should call function from Symbol to get port info?
  - Mouse down and then mouse up
  - Selecting ports: this function returns (x,y) coord of port and portId of start and end ports: can pass this into AddConnection
  - A good idea that we could start with is we pass the ids of the two ports with AddConnection as a tuple (i.e. wireInfo is a tuple of port IDs).
 Then, gathering the port IDs from this message, BusWire can query Symbol for the coordinates of the ports (Let's call the function getCoordsOfPort portID which is string -> XYPos).

-`DeleteConnection of wireId`
+`DeleteConnection of wireId` (see end for description)

-`MoveConnection of wireIdList * posX * posY`
+`MoveConnection of wireIdList * posX * posY` (see discussion and the end for descriptions)
 - This may not necessarily be a list of wires...this is likely to be a list of wire segments although I am not sure how Aditya is handling wires.
-If he's making separate entities for each wire segment then the message should carry a list of wire segment IDs.
+If he's making separate entities for each wire segment then the message should carry a list of wire segment IDs. **NEED INPUT FROM ADITYA**

-`HighlightConnection of wireIdList`
+`HighlightConnection of wireIdList` (see the end for a description)
 - However, this should be a list of wires since when we select a wire segment the whole wire would be highlighted.

 To Symbol:
-`MoveSymbol of symbolIdList * posX * posY` `DeleteSymbol of symbolIdList`
-`AddSymbol of symbolInfo`
+`MoveSymbol of symbolIdList * posX * posY` (see the end for a description) `DeleteSymbol of symbolIdList` (see the end for a description) `AddSymbol of symbolInfo` (see the end for a description) `HighlightSymbol of symbolIdList`(see later discussion and the end for description)
-`HighlightSymbol of symbolIdList`

 ## Bounding Box

+**OPTION 1:**
-Each buswire and symbol owns its bounding box

-Bounding box can be fully defined using top left and bottom right corners
- - Should be slightly bigger than each component to allow for negation bubble
+Each buswire and symbol owns its bounding box.
+Bounding box can be fully defined using top left and bottom right corners.
+It should be slightly bigger than each component to allow for negation bubble.

-Sheet is able to access bounding boxes of buswires and symbols `BusWire.getBoundingBoxes`
+Sheet is able to access bounding boxes of buswires and symbols `BusWire.getBoundingBoxes mouseCoord` `Symbol.getBoundingBoxes mouseCoord`
-`Symbol.getBoundingBoxes`
 These functions will return the top-left and bottom-right corners of the boxes along with the ids of the related components (id: string * topleft: XYPos * bottomright:  XYPos)
  - Sheet has coordinates of mouse/mouse click
  - Sheet calls `getBoundingBoxes`, which returns a list of the bounding box of each component for that module
- - Sheet performs exhaustive search to find which bounding box(es) are selected
+ - Sheet performs exhaustive search to find which bounding box(es) are selected - hopefully we make this more efficient.

 Things to consider:
- - Optimisations: can we pass in coordinates to `getBoundingBoxes`
- - Split up canvas into sections
-    - Identify which section the coordinates are in
-    - Return bounding boxes in that section only
-    - Consider: split in Sheet or in submodules?
-    - Boxes which overlap across sections
-NOTE: The above two optimisations can work together.
-Passing the coordinates could allow Symbol and BusWire to return only a subset of all the bounding boxes.
-To this end, it makes sense to pass coordinates as a parameter to `getBoundingBoxes`.
-To start with, the functions would return all the boxes, but later on the function could use the coordinates to filter the boxes down.

-It would make sense to define canvas sections in Symbol or globally.
-This depends on whether the symbol people are ok with making this definition or not.
+ - Optimisations: We pass in mouse coordinates to `getBoundingBoxes` for now, even though it may not be needed.
+We can delete later of course, although we may also be able to filter down the boxes based on mouseCoord.
+ - Split up canvas into sections: Identify which section the coordinates are in and return bounding boxes in that section only.
+Consider: do we define this split in Sheet or in submodules?.
+Bounding boxes which overlap across sections - what do you do? **Confirm with TC - BE SPECIFIC**

- - Maybe sort list by coordinate (proximity to bounding box)
+ - Maybe sort list by coordinate (proximity to bounding box) - binary search.
     - Might as well just return single bounding box instead of list?

-Alternative method:
+**OPTION 2**
  - Send coords to BusWire and Symbol
  - BusWire and Symbol run through their list of components
  - Return list of components where mouse coords inside bounding box
  - Sheet sends highlight message to highlight components in those lists

-*NOTE:* For the purpose of clarity, we will not go with this alternative method - we will be using the first method i.e. symbol and buswire would have functions that return bounding boxes as tuples of XYPos.
+*NOTE:* For the purpose of clarity, we will use **option 1** - we will be using the first method i.e. symbol and buswire would have functions that return bounding boxes as tuples of XYPos.

 ## Highlight
 On mouse click down (including click and drag):